marcorvazquezs/marcorvazquezs.github.io/_pages/home.md

 ## Who I Am

 My name is Marco Vazquez, and I am currently pursuing my Masters in Cybersecurity and Information Assurance from Western Governors University.
-During my years in the IT field I've done everything from IT Helpdesk to handling an entire InfoSec program and everything in between.
+I am an IT Professional with a background in techops and cybersecurity.
+With a proven history of providing my teams, secure seamless productivity experiences, I balance human analysis with automation experience.
+Exploring cybersecurity's evolving landscape is a daily interest of mine, and I enjoy continuously education—particularly by expanding my InfoSec and Cloud Engineering skillset.

-## What I Do
+## Skills

 ## Experience